+Psych 156A/ Ling 150: Psychology of Language Learning

+Lecture 11 Poverty of the Stimulus II

+Announcements

+Pick up your previous homeworks if you haven't already done so (HW1 & HW2)

+Be working on HW3

+Look over the review questions

-Psych156A/Ling150: Psychology of Language Learning Lecture 15 Poverty of the Stimulus II Announcements HW5 average: 21.76 out of 25 (yay!)
-HW6 available, but not assigned yet (recommendation: work on it as we go along) Reminder: if you have not submitted all your homeworks, there is still time to turn in assignments for late credit (HW2-5) Poverty of the Stimulus leads to Innate Knowledge about Language: Summary of Logic - 1) Suppose there is some data. - 2) Suppose there is an incorrect hypothesis compatible with the data. - 3) Suppose children behave as if they never entertain the incorrect hypothesis. - Conclusion: Children possess prior (innate) knowledge ruling out the incorrect hypothesis from the hypotheses they do actually consider.
-Hypothesis = Generalization - 1) Suppose there is some data. - 2) Suppose there is are multiple generalizations compatible with the data. - 3) Suppose children behave as if they only make one generalization. - Conclusion: Children possess prior (innate) knowledge biasing them away from the incorrect generalizations.
+Poverty of the Stimulus leads to Innate Knowledge about Language: Summary of Logic

+- 1) Suppose there is some data. - 2) Suppose there is an incorrect hypothesis compatible with the data. - 3) Suppose children behave as if they never entertain the incorrect hypothesis. - Conclusion: Children possess prior (innate) knowledge ruling out the incorrect hypothesis from the hypotheses they do actually consider.

+Hypothesis = Generalization About Items in the Language

+- 1) Suppose there is some data. - 2) Suppose there is are multiple generalizations compatible with the data. - 3) Suppose children behave as if they never make incorrect generalizations. - Conclusion: Children possess prior (innate) knowledge biasing them away from the incorrect generalizations.

+Poverty of the stimulus: data alone cannot pinpoint the correct generalization.

 Here's a question: is there any way to check what kinds of generalizations children prefer to make?

 Example: Suppose they're given a data set that is compatible with two generalizations: a less-general one and a more-general one.